7 Things to Consider When Choosing Windows and Doors.

 It may also be worth considering UV protection in some especially sunny areas.

-Noise and sound is something we covered in more depth in a recent blog and isn't something that can be ignored if you live in a city or busy suburban area.
-Even some in country towns may want to soundproof if subjected to especially noisy neighbours.
+Noise must be considered if you live in a city or busy suburban area.
+Even if you’re in a country town you might want to do a bit of soundproofing if subjected to noisy neighbours.

 By choosing appropriate glass (double, laminated or secondary glazed) and using high-quality door and window seals you should be able to remove most unwanted noise from your home (sadly we can’t do anything about noisy kids).